kskalvar/aws-eks-cluster-fargate-quickstart/README.md

 ```
 NOTE: There is a script called "configure-alb-ingress-controller" in /home/ec2-user to configure the ingress
 controller for kubernetes and as well as associated AWS IAM Policies.
 Using this script will automate the steps
-required so won't have to do them manually.
+required so you won't have to do them manually.

 ./configure-alb-ingress-controller
 ```